Making Good Contact

 How to reach out and stay in touch

-To explain what I mean, I’d start with the basic observation that we do not exist in isolation.
-We are always in relation to something, other people, our environment, our own bodily experience, our thoughts and feelings.
-Contact in Gestalt therapy is what happens at the boundary between self and other, the point where I end and you begin, and where something new can emerge between us.
+We do not exist in isolation.
+We are always in relation to something.
+Other people, our surroundings, our own bodily experience, our thoughts and feelings.
+Contact in Gestalt therapy is what happens at the boundary between self and other.
+The point where I end and you begin, and where something can emerge between us that wasn't there before.

-Martin Buber, the philosopher whose work greatly influences Gestalt therapy, described two fundamental ways of being in relation.
-He called them 'I–Thou' and 'I–It'.
-In an 'I–It' relationship, I relate to the other as an object something to be used, categorised, filed away.
-There is nothing wrong with this; we do it all the time and life would be unworkable if we didn't.
-It's a shorthand by which we navigate the world.
-But when 'I–It' becomes the only way of relating, something essential is lost.
-We become efficient but empty, connected in form but not in substance.
+Martin Buber, whose work greatly influences Gestalt therapy, described two ways of being in relation.
+He called them I-Thou and I-It.
+In an I-It relationship I relate to the other as an object, something to be used, categorised, filed away.
+There is nothing wrong with this.
+We do it all day and life would be unworkable if we didn't.
+It is the shorthand by which we get through the supermarket, the commute, the working week.
+But when I-It becomes the only way we relate, something is lost.
+We become efficient and a bit empty.
+Connected in form but not in substance.

-'I–Thou' is different.
-It is the moment of genuine meeting, where I encounter you not as a collection of attributes or a means to an end, but as a whole being.
-Buber was clear that 'I–Thou' cannot be forced or sustained indefinitely.
-It comes and it goes, a flash of something luminous that we cannot hold onto.
-We cannot will ourselves into it, only create the conditions in which it becomes possible, and then be willing to meet it when it arrives.
+I-Thou is different.
+It is the moment of genuine meeting, where I encounter you not as a collection of attributes or a means to an end but as a whole being.
+Buber was clear that I-Thou cannot be forced or sustained.
+It comes and it goes.
+We cannot will ourselves into it.
+We can only create the conditions in which it becomes possible, and then be willing to meet it when it arrives.

-Buber gives us a way of recognising genuine contact when it happens.
+Buber gives us a way of recognising genuine contact.
 But how do we get there?
-Sally Denham-Vaughan, writing in the Gestalt context has explored this question with more precision.
-She describes a dynamic interplay between 'will' and 'grace' in the process of making contact, two forces that need each other but cannot be reduced to one another.
-'Will' is the effortful, intentional dimension, the choice to show up, to pay attention, to stay present even when every instinct says withdraw.
-'Grace', by contrast, is what arrives unbidden, the shift that opens up when we stop trying to control the outcome.
-Denham-Vaughan's insight is that neither alone is sufficient.
-'Will' without 'grace' becomes rigid, forced, effortful in a way that actually closes down the very contact it seeks.
-'Grace' without 'will' is passivity, a kind of magical thinking that says if I just wait long enough, connection will find me.
-The key is in holding both, bringing everything we have, and then letting go enough for something beyond our control to happen.
+Sally Denham-Vaughan, writing in the Gestalt context, has explored this with more precision.
+She describes an interplay between will and grace, two forces that need each other and cannot be reduced to one another.
+Will is the effortful, intentional dimension.
+The choice to show up, to pay attention, to stay present when every instinct says withdraw.
+Grace is what arrives unbidden, the shift that opens up when we stop trying to control what happens.
+Neither alone is enough.
+Will without grace becomes rigid and forced, and closes down the very contact it is reaching for.
+Grace without will is passivity, a kind of magical thinking that says if I just wait long enough, connection will find me.
+The work is in holding both.
+Bringing what we have, and then letting go enough for something beyond our control to happen.

-So what supports us in becoming people who are capable of good contact, not just occasionally, but as a way of being in the world?
+So what helps us become people capable of good contact, not just occasionally, but as a way of being?

 The first thing is awareness.
-Gestalt therapy places enormous emphasis on awareness not as intellectual understanding, but as the felt, bodily sense of what is happening right now.
-When I notice the tightness in my chest, the way I am holding my breath, the impulse to look away I am already more present.
+Gestalt therapy puts enormous weight on awareness.
+Not as intellectual understanding, but as the felt, bodily sense of what is happening right now.
+When I notice the tightness in my chest, the way I am holding my breath, the impulse to look away, I am already more present than I was.
 Awareness does not require us to change anything.
-Simply to notice what is.
+Only to notice what is.

-The second is support.
+Then there is support.
 We cannot make good contact from a place of collapse.
-This means, literally, the ground beneath us the felt sense of our bodies held in space, the breath moving in and out, the chair taking our weight.
-And it means the relational ground too: the people, communities, and environments that allow us to take risks, to be vulnerable, to try something new without the fear that it will destroy us.
+Support means the ground beneath us, literally.
+The felt sense of our bodies held in space, the breath moving in and out, the chair taking our weight.
+And it means relational ground.
+The people, communities and places that allow us to take risks, to be vulnerable, to try something and fail without it destroying us.

-The third is willingness.
-Not will in the muscular, effortful sense, but something softer, a willingness to be affected, to let experience in.
-Most of us have spent years building very effective ways of not being affected, and for good reason.
-Those strategies were creative, necessary responses to difficult circumstances.
+And there is willingness.
+Not will in the muscular sense, but something quieter.
+A willingness to be affected, to let experience in.
+Most of us have spent years building effective ways of not being affected, and for good reason.
+Those strategies were creative responses to difficult circumstances.
 They kept us safe when we needed keeping safe.
-But a strategy that once protected us can quietly become the thing that keeps us from the very contact we long for.
-In my practice I work with many people in exactly this place, able to see what they want, unable to reach for it, and only slowly discovering what stands in the way.
+The trouble is that a strategy that once protected us can quietly become the thing that keeps us from the contact we long for.
+I work with many people in exactly that place.
+Able to see what they want, unable to reach for it, and slowly discovering what stands in the way.

-Making good contact is not a technique.
-It is a practice, a way of orienting ourselves towards life with openness and honesty.
-We bring what we can, our attention, our willingness, our courage, and then we wait, with open heart, for the grace of a genuine meeting.
+Good contact is not a technique.
+We bring our attention, our willingness, our courage, and then we wait for the meeting to come, or not.

 References